Iagofelicio/geo-maps/DOCUMENTATION.md

         ]
 ]?}}

-# You should now pass the arraw of markers to the tag.
+# You should now pass the array of markers to the tag.
 {{ map:markers
     # Other map options ...
     center="[-22,-51]" # If not informed, the default will be used